Tuesday, April 13, 2010

 wow. everything you said is agreeable 100% there's a girl in one of my classes who wears leggings, i swear, EVERY DAY! it grosses me out. but really, that's so degrading to women to see any woman dressed like that. it gives us a bad image.
 Modest is hottest. :]

-Jenn Harrist said...
+69. Jenn Harrist says

 We have always lived in college towns and I don't know how many times a day I see way too much of someone.
 Thank you!!!